 Once your cannabis plants reach the vegetative stage, they can handle a bit more temperature fluctuation.
 However, their ideal growing temperature is still between 68-77°F (20-25°C).

-If you’re growing outdoors, your plants will be able to withstand larger temperature swings as they adjust to the day/night cycle of their environment.
+If you’re growing cannabis outdoors, your plants will be able to withstand larger temperature swings as they adjust to the day/night cycle of their environment.
 Indoor plants remain a bit more delicate, ideally suited to a relatively constant temperature, although they too can handle slightly lower nighttime temperatures.

 The best temperature for the flowering stage is still between 68-77°F (20-25°C) during the light cycle.
 However, an advanced growing technique is to drop the temperature in the growing environment by roughly 10°F at night.
 This helps certain strains of cannabis fully display their specific phenotypes, including colors, terpenes and cannabinoids.